Q: How does it work?

 Q: Do I have to live in Evansville/Vanderburgh County?

 A: No!
 Anyone can foster from anywhere.
 But keep in mind that you are responsible for transporting your fosters to & from the shelter as needed.
 Sometimes this can be on short notice or multiple times a month for re-vaccination.
 Be aware of your own situation and schedule.
-It may not be practical to foster certain types of animals (for example, a litter of very young kittens) if you live an hour away and can’t reach us quickly in an emergency.
+It may not be practical to foster certain types of animals (for example, a litter of very young kittens) if you live 2 hours away and can’t reach us quickly in an emergency.

 Q: I have human kids at home.
 Is that okay?